timmcginley/41936/Subjects/Materials/index.md

 * Produce the different material options

 ### Part C

+#### Consultant Report

+Part C report for Material should be organised with respect to the topics / elements of the DGNB lite used in the course (LCA documentation is part of the Environmental Theme and should be accounted for there).
+The following aspects and issues should be addressed in the report (deliverables):

+* Goals for DGNB certification and discussion on decision process and value of the criteria chosen to reach the intended certification level.
+* DGNB lite documentation on all Topics and the chosen Criteria’s.
+* Emphasis should be on value creation of the criteria to the buildings design and end user experience.
+* LCA documentation including:
+    * Goal and scope
+    * Life cycle inventory
+    * Visual representation/overview over Life Cycle inventory in reference to the building design
+    * Sensitivity analysis
+    * Life cycle impact analysis
+    * Highlight of hotspots and suggested alternatives / design strategies, to reduce impact.
+* Discussion on the Sustainability of your teams building design.
+* How can the client and your team argue for the “goodness/value” of the building for present and future generations (based on your DGNB and LCA work).
+* How does the building design show sustainability and sustainable material choices.
+Furthermore, it should clearly explain the different available options, your building design approach and discuss the decision process and trade-offs from a multi-disciplinary standpoint.
+Examples of how the DGNB lite requirements and LCA analysis has informed your design process are also important.

+This should be seen as your main opportunity to get feedback on your current trajectory and approach before the 3-week period.
+So, make the most of it😊 Use visuals and diagrams to underline and communicate your design choices and decision making process.

 * Seek 'regulatory approval' for the new material / product.
 * Produce EPD either for the new material / component and